pavani17699A0537/Fend-Feedreader/README.md

 -   feeds should be loaded before they are testing in callbacks.
 -   When complete - all of your tests should pass.
 -   Finally this application will successfully run.

+## Run the application

+- Download the zip file and extract the zip file.
+- After extracting open the `index.html` file through browser and run the application.
+- There we can see the output.